popsps/SWE645-group-project/README.md

 - Set GitHub hook trigger so that whenever new code is pushed to the GitHub and GitHub pushes those changes to the Jenkins, Jenkins will automatically issue a new build.
 - Build a war file based on the content of `web` directory
 - Create an Image based on the `Dockerfile` and push it to the `shayhoss/swe645-group-project` repository.
-- Create the cluster based on the `docker-compose.yml`.
+- Create a cluster based on the `docker-compose.yml`.

 ![Jenkins-build](images/jenkins-build.jpg)

 After we configure the Jenkins we can push new changes to Github and it will build and image based on `Dockefile` then push it to the Ducker Hub.
-Finally we build 4 pods using `docker-compose.yml`.
+Finally we build 4 pods using `docker-compose.yml` we have provided.

 ## Verification

-Finally we need to check and verify that are instances are running and the replicas are created using `shayhoss/swe645-group-project` image.
+Finally we need to check and verify that are instances are up and running and the replicas are created using `shayhoss/swe645-group-project` image.
 Issue following commands on the Master to verify the status of the cluster.

 ```sh
 # to check the status of the nodes(EC2 instances) in the cluster